gerikzatorski/Baxter-Checkers-ME495_2016/README.md

 This will run all nodes, getting Baxter ready to play.
 The user will see the camera image, an image showing where Baxter sees red, an output terminal from the IK solver indicating whether or not valid solutions were found, and a main terminal where the user inputs the human moves.

 ###Performance
 Baxter's newly discovered proficiency at playing checkers is the product of a harmonious marriage between the checkers logic and image recognition scripts.
-While [checkers_stretch.py] shoulders the bulk of the "intelligence" needed for Baxter to follow the rules of checkers, recognize kinging, and double jump moves, [center_detection.py] is what helps the robot target specific pieces to move.
+While [checkers_stretch.py] shoulders the bulk of the "intelligence" needed for Baxter to follow the rules of checkers, recognize kinging, and execute double jump moves, [center_detection.py] is what helps the robot target specific pieces to move.

 #### Checkers Logic
 -> Gerik, please briefly summarize how your logic works